AFFAIR RECOVERY 101

 What does recovery look like for the parties involved?

 Another great question.
 Since affair recovery extends to all three in the affair triangle, it only makes sense that the process will be different for each depending on what role they play in the situation.
-So a quick breakdown is as follows:
+A quick breakdown is as follows:

 Road to recovery for betrayed partners: The journey is moving from hurting to healing, from feeling like a victim to seeing yourself as a survivor, from anger (what happened) to adjusting (what happens next), from unforgiving heart to a forgiving heart, and from living in fear of a bad future to having hope in a good future.